| | | | | |

 Instructions

-• In a large bowl, combine the cooked shredded chicken, cream cheese, 4 ounces of the shredded Monterrey Jack cheese, and 1 teaspoon of cumin.
-Mix until well combined.
+• In a large bowl, combine the shredded chicken, 4 ounces Monterey Jack cheese, softened cream cheese, and cumin.
+Mix until evenly combined.

 1 ½ pounds Cooked Shredded Chicken, 4 ounces Monterey Jack Cheese, 4 ounces Cream Cheese, 1 teaspoon Cumin